MARKETNG 7104OL - Marketing Management (M)

 5 Recognise, and take account of, the importance of ethical conduct in marketing

-6 Discuss Marketing Concepts in a professional and engaging manner
+6 Deliver an oral presentation in a professional and engaging manner

 University Graduate Attributes